chucklarge/html-resume-template/README.md

 Prince puts a watermark on the top right corner of the first page if you do not have a license.
 This watermark is non-printing, so print to PDF may be helpful to you (hint hint).

-Sample Usage (inside the samples directory)
+Sample Prince Usage (inside the samples directory)

     [path]/prince -v -ihtml resume.html -o resume.pdf
     [path]/prince -v -ihtml coverletter.html -o coverletter.pdf